jam1garner/website/posts/learning-autoref-specialization-from-a-real-world-library.md

 #### Issue #2: Output

-To illustrate the other issue, let's make our own more-readable version of ANSI escape seuqneces that uses an XML syntax.
+To illustrate the other issue, let's make our own more-readable version of ANSI escape sequences that uses an XML syntax.
 It'll look something like this:

 <script src="https://gist.github.com/jam1garner/0e0b4e819d572eaebba4d7b606988a63.js"></script>